logoBack to App page

 Result

-When the columns view is enabled, with the Include and Exclude tabs you can also determine the Value visibility for particular projects.
+When the columns view is enabled, with the Can access and Can’t access tabs you can also determine the Value visibility for particular projects.

 Example

-By using the Exclude tab and selecting a project, the users from the chosen project, by accessing Requests page, will be able to add a field as a column, but won’t be able to see its contents.
+By using the Can’t access tab and selecting a project, the users from the chosen project, by accessing Requests page, will be able to add a field as a column, but won’t be able to see its contents.

 Steps

-1. In the Columns section, under Value visibility, specify if the selected projects should be included or excluded from the access by clicking on the tabs.
+1. In the Columns section, under Value visibility, specify if the selected projects should be visible, by selecting a tab.

 Note

-• To make the column’s value visible on Requests page, use the Include tab and provide entities which can see value.
+• To make the column’s value visible on Requests page, use the Can access tab and provide entities which can see value.

-• To make the column’s value hidden on Requests page, use the Exclude tab and select entities which can’t see value.
+• To make the column’s value hidden on Requests page, use the Can’t access tab and select entities which can’t see value.
 As a result, the app automatically displays column’s value to all the Jira instance users except the selected entities.

 1. Select one or several projects to set permissions.